antoniogiacomelli/K0BA_Lil/README.md

 * Preemptive Scheduling with fixed-priority
 * Synchronization mechanisms: sleep/wakeup (on events and time ticks), semaphores and mutexes (with priority inheritance)
-* ITC Mechanisms: Synchronous/Asynchronous Message Passing, PIPEs and FIFO queues.
+* ITC Mechanisms: Synchronous/Asynchronous Message Passing

 **To be implemented:**
 * Event flags